sarajuliefrajtova/english-for-designer/02-first-mpression/index.md

 ![Black and White headshot image of me, Sara](img/Black&White-headshot-image-of-me.jpeg)

-A short description about yourself.
-Think — alt text description length, a max of 125 characters, short and sweet.
-If you go over, that’s okay — edits are free.

 I love to involve myself in deep and meaningful talks, as well as designing digital and physical products which carries higher purpose to the world.

-I value designing digital products that carries higher-meaning to our world

 ## Featured Projects